Click here to sign up for monthly email updates on news and events

 Public consultation took place at meetings in Pucklechurch on 13/02/07 and in Shortwood on 08/03/07.
 The meetings provided a framework for attendees to express ideas and issues through a series of consultation exercises aimed at getting more detailed feedback from the community.

-Full analysis of the Trafic & Transportation working group covering analysis of where we are today, proposals for where we want to be in the future and an action plan to get there.
+Full analysis of the Trafic & Transportation working group covering analysis of where we are today and proposals for where we want to be.
+This report is split into two sections.

 The Summer survey of 2007 survey formed an important part of the research in the development of the Community Plan for the parish of Pucklechurch.
 Anonymity of respondents was preserved by not recording names or addresses and not recording the link between the Individual and Household questionnaires collected from any household.
 Nevertheless to allow some geographical analysis the 'Rounds' in which questionnaires were delivered and collected were recorded.
 The Rounds are shown here in Google Earth coloured to allow comparison between them in responses to the selected survey question.
 A colour key is shown on the right.